Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 There’s space to dine indoors, but if you haven’t got your sea legs yet then there are also seats on dry land.
 The menu is simple but tasty, with options like sandwiches and paninis.

-Alright, so it might not be a quaint Italian joint, but Korean BBQ is so delicious… and Gogi is one of the best spots in the capital.
+Korean BBQ is so delicious… and Gogi – which is Korean for ‘meat’ – is one of the best spots in the capital.

 Whether you’re in the mood for a bowl of bibimbap or are ready to scoff your body weight in pork belly, this is one of our favourite Korean restaurants in London.
 Grab a table outside and order yourself a bottle of soju.
 Pure bliss.